qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/governance/sponsorship/sponsorship.rst

 If you wish to send us a larger donation, you are strongly encouraged to use the bank account rather than PayPal.

+Donations to QGIS are tax-deductible in several countries.
+Please refer to your local tax office for details.

 What is your benefit sponsoring the QGIS Development?
 =====================================================